mattwoolford/express-flexible-mysql-session/readme.md

 It is possible to use a custom schema for your sessions database table.
 This can be useful if you want to have extra columns (e.g. "user_id"), indexes, foreign keys, etc. You could also change the type of the "data" column to a smaller or larger text type (e.g. "TINYTEXT", "LONGTEXT", "BLOB") or native "JSON" type.

 Set the `createDatabaseTable` option to `FALSE` so that the session store does not automatically create a sessions table.
+This option cannot be `true` if the `extractDataValuesIntoCustomColumns` option is also `true`.

 Use the `schema` option to provide the custom table and column names to the session store.
 ```js